ibm-cloud-docs/solution-tutorials/continuous-deployment-to-kubernetes.md

    You can see the detailed vulnerability assessments of all the scanned repositories [here](https://console.bluemix.net/containers-kubernetes/registry/private)
    {:tip}

    The stage may fail saying the image *has not been scanned* if the scan for vulnerabilities takes more than 3 minutes.
-This timeout can be changed by edit the job script and increasing the number of iterations to wait for the scan results.
+This timeout can be changed by editing the job script and increasing the number of iterations to wait for the scan results.
    {:tip}

 1. Let's fix the vulnerabilities by following the corrective action.
 Open the cloned repository in an IDE or select Eclipse Orion web IDE tile, open `Dockerfile` and add the below command after `EXPOSE 3000`